What Are We Worth?

 Japan

-Kenichi is a Japanese clarinetist and Tonmeister (recording engineer).
-After studying clarinet in London and training as a Tonmeister in Zürich, he is currently pursuing his Master's at Stella Vorarlberg Private University of Music.
+Kenichi is a Japanese clarinetist, Tonmeister and recording producer.
+After completing a Master's in clarinet with Distinction at the Royal Academy of Music London, he completed a Master in Tonmeister at the Zurich University of the Arts as first in class.
+He is currently pursuing another Master's at Stella Vorarlberg Private University of Music.
 For him, playing, listening, and shaping spaces all lie along a single line.
 He has come to believe that music, and likewise "Aporia" (the question without an answer), can only come into being in rooms that allow what optimisation and efficiency cannot bring forth: ambiguity, room to breathe, and chance.
 As the salons of the nineteenth century were, places not where something was decided, but where something was allowed to arise, opening such spaces once again in our time stands at the heart of his work.
 "What Are We Worth?" is, for him, one of the forms this attempt takes.

 María Fernanda Castillo-Pinilla